robertthiesmeier/cross_site_imputation/README.md

 ```

-We now imported all regression coefficients and their variance/covariances from the three prediction models.
+▶️ We now imported all regression coefficients and their variance/covariances from the three prediction models.
 Next, we would like to take a random meta regression model of the three set of coefficients to derive our final imputation regression coefficients.
 In the previous examples, when multiple files were input, `mi_impute_from_get` faciliated a weighted average using inverse variance method.
-Here, we show how to facililate a random meta regression model to respect the statistical heterogenity between sites.
+Here, we show how to facililate a random meta regression model to respect the statistical heterogenity between sites. (🕵️ Expand to see code shown in details)

 <details>